MyCodingSucks/jekyll-dash-without-plugins/README.md

 Jekyll Dash is a Jekyll theme made by bitbrain.

 ## Introduction
-The original one includes some plugins that don't availible on GitHub Pages.
+The original one includes some plugins that isn't availible on GitHub Pages.
 And using plugins seems to be difficult for amateur.
 (yes i CAN'T understand what he write about the pucking flugins)
 So I try to make it become plugins-free (